antonzonda/mkha_pbc/readme.md

 # About
-It is a implementation of the MKHA, using gmp, fgmp, flint and PBC libraries.
+It is a implementation of the MKHA, using gmp, fgmp, flint and relic libraries.